teamviewer/TeamViewerPS/Docs/Help/Remove-TeamViewerUserGroupFromRole.md

 ## SYNOPSIS

-Unassign user role from a user group.
+Unassign a user group from a role.

 ## SYNTAX